moanasai/moanasai.github.io/index.md

 	<b> spreading their wings and soaring into the sunset</b> (or waddling around on the grass too!).  </p>
 <div>
     <h2 class = "header"> <center>Different Duck Species</center> </h2>
-	 <p> There are many different types of ducks, but I'm going give you a few examples of some interesting breeds. </p>
+	 <p class = "description"> <center> There are many different types of ducks, but I'm going give you a few examples of some interesting breeds.</center> </p>
 	 <ul>
 	    <l class = "subheading"> <b>1.
 Mallards: </b> </l>
 		<p class ="difference"> the most common type of ducks - typically aggressive.
 Only the male mallards have the shiny green plumage on their head, while the females are typically brown and dull. </p>